adamczapla/adamczapla.github.io/_posts/2025-01-31-compile-time-programming-in-c++new-possibilities-with-c++20-and-c++23.md

     9. `Private` and `protected` inheritance are allowed, but `virtual` inheritance is not.

-    10. `Aggregate classes` with only literal `non-static` members are also considered literal classes.
+    10. `Aggregate classes`[^3] with only literal `non-static` members are also considered literal classes.
 This applies to all aggregate classes without a base class or if the base class is a literal class.

     11. `Static` member variables and functions are allowed if they are `constexpr` and of a literal type.